-All of the shares of common stock covered by this prospectus are owned by the stockholders listed in the section of this prospectus called "selling stockholders" or are issuable on exercise of warrants owned by the selling stockholders.
+All of the shares of common stock covered by this prospectus are owned by the stockholders listed in the section of this prospectus called "Selling Stockholders" or are issuable on exercise of warrants owned by the selling stockholders.
 The selling stockholders may sell any or all of their shares from time to time.
-The selling stockholders may offer and sell their shares in transactions on the Nasdaq SmallCap Market, in negotiated transactions, or both.
-These sales may occur at fixed prices that are subject to change, at prices that are determined by prevailing market prices, or at negotiated prices.
 See "Plan of Distribution."

-The selling stockholders may sell shares to or through broker-dealers, who may receive compensation in the form of discounts, concessions or commissions from the selling stockholders, the purchasers of the shares, or both.
 We will not receive any of the proceeds of sales by the selling stockholders.
 We have agreed to bear all expenses related to this offering, other than underwriting discounts and commissions and any transfer taxes on the shares of common stock being offered.
-The registration of the common stock covered by this Prospectus does not necessarily mean that any of such common stock will be offered or sold by the selling stockholders.
+The registration of the common stock covered by this Prospectus does not necessarily mean that any of the common stock will be offered or sold by the selling stockholders.

-Our common stock is traded on the Nasdaq $\,$ SmallCap $\,$ Market under the symbol "DSCO."
+Our common stock is traded on the Nasdaq $\mbox{SmallCap}\xspace$ Market under the symbol "DSCO."

 The common stock offered hereby involves a high degree of risk.
-See "Risk Factors" beginning on page 5 for certain factors relevant to an investment in our common stock.
+See "Risk Factors" beginning on page 4 for certain factors relevant to an investment in our common stock.

-commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The date of this Prospectus is August 27, 1999.
+The date of this Prospectus is September \\\\, 1999.